Food in a Canvas

 Eating to extinction - Dan Saladino - A very enjoyable piece of journalism on why some form of action needs to happen to save endangered species. - Exaggerated in some areas, for sure - but surfaces some questions about the evolving food system and our strange, almost masochistic pleasure in it.

-Physiology of Taste - Jean Brillat - the book sounds attractive, and full of intimate descriptions of the human body and it’s relation to what it consumes - but presents a hierarchical approach to food.
-Putting an emphasis on the performance of taste, culture and power that feels like it outweighs an ecological and ethical approach to exist.
+Physiology of Taste - Jean Brillat - the book sounds attractive, and full of intimate descriptions of the human body and its relation to what it consumes - but presents a hierarchical approach to food.
+Putting an emphasis on the performance of taste, culture and power that outweighs an ecological and ethical approach to consume.